BLOODHOUND SSC Cockpit Completed

 BLOODHOUND has a highly specialised windscreen custom-made by PPA Group from acrylic.
 The plastic is heated, stretched and then two layers are bonded together to create a 25mm section, thicker than a fighter jet’s windscreen and sufficient to withstand an impact with a 1kg bird at 900mph (1,448km/h).
 Due to the oblique angle the windscreen is set at, the driver will in fact be looking through 50mm of curved plastic.
 The key challenge has therefore been to make the screen robust while maintaining absolute visual clarity.

 Andy has drawn on his experience of flying fast jets and driving World Land Speed Record winners Thrust SSC and JCB Dieselmax to design the dashboard and cockpit layout.
 Good ergonomics are vital given that BLOODHOUND SSC will cover a mile in 3.6 seconds, or 150m in the (300 millisecond) blink of an eye.
-He explains the intenal layout in this video:

 The central screen shows the speed in miles per hour and Mach number (Mach 1 being the speed of sound), calculated by GPS, plus jet engine and rocket outputs.
 Dynamic speed indicators help Andy to judge when to fire the rocket and deploy the braking systems.
 Wheel loads are also given prominence.
 BLOODHOUND does not use aerodynamic downforce, as a Formula 1 car does, while lift at the nose or rear axle must also be avoided at all costs.
 The need to carefully balance forces throughout its 1000mph speed range is one of the major reasons why shaping the Car has taken 30 design-years.